ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/MAML/main_shards/2025/html/readme.md

 # Why do these exist?

-These exist to mimick the human brain with bits of the web.
+These exist to mimick the human brain with bits of the web, or otherwise make such easier.

 # What's it for?